SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 <p align="right"><a href="#top">⬆️ back to top</a></p>

-## Type Conversions and Assignments
+## Type Conversions, Compatibility and Assignments
 A value assignment means that the value of a data object is transferred to a target data object.
 If the data types of the source and target are compatible, the content is copied unchanged.
 If they are incompatible and a suitable [conversion rule](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenconversion_rule_glosry.htm) exists, the content is converted.
 The following cases must be distinguished with regard to the data type:
 - The source and target data types are compatible, i.e. all technical type properties match.
 The content is transferred from the source to the target without being converted.